A Bayesian information criterion for singular models: Large-sample properties

 Under assumption~\ref{A2}, the marginal likelihood of a false model is with high probability exponentially smaller than that of any true model.
-The frequentist large-sample behavior of Bayesian model selection procedures is thus primarily dictated by the asymptotics of the marginal likelihood integrals of true models, which is given by~(\ref{eq:watanabe-approx-pi0}).
-As pointed out in Section~\ref{sec:bic:sing}, the usual BIC with penalty depending solely on model dimension generally does not reflect the asymptotic behavior of the marginal likelihood of a true model that is singular.
-Consequently, as the sample size increases, the Bayes factor obtained by forming the ratio of the marginal likelihood integrals for two true models may in-/decrease at a rate that is different from the rate for an approximate Bayes factor formed by exponentiating the difference of the two respective BIC scores.
-In this sense, there is generally nothing Bayesian about the usual BIC from Definition~\ref{def:bic} when a model selection problem involves singular models.
+The frequentist large-sample behavior of Bayesian model selection procedures is thus primarily dictated by the asymptotics of the marginal likelihood integrals of true models.

-In contrast, we now show that in many interesting singular settings the new singular BIC stays close to the large-sample behavior of the log-marginal likelihood.
-For this result, we impose a further condition on the learning coefficients and their multiplicities.
-This condition is met by our motivating examples including reduced-rank regression.
+As pointed out in Section~\ref{sec:bic:sing}, the usual BIC from~\eqref{def:bic} with penalty depending solely on model dimension generally does not reflect the asymptotic behavior of the marginal likelihood of a true model that is singular, which is given by~(\ref{eq:watanabe-approx-pi0}).
+Consequently, as the sample size increases, the Bayes factor obtained by forming the ratio of the marginal likelihood integrals for two true models may in- or decrease at a rate that is different from the rate for an approximate Bayes factor formed by exponentiating the difference of the two respective BIC scores.
+Hence, there is generally nothing Bayesian about the usual BIC in singular model selection problems.
+In contrast, the new singular BIC is connected to the large-sample behavior of the log-marginal likelihood.